 Morocco: Activists jailed for reporting torture must be released immediately

-Two activists recently imprisoned after they reported they had been abducted and tortured must be released immediately and unconditionally, Amnesty International said.
+Two activists imprisoned after they reported they had been abducted and tortured must be released immediately and unconditionally, Amnesty International said.

 The court also ordered her to pay 50,000 MAD (approximately USD 6,000) in compensation to Morocco’s police force for slander, although she did not accuse them.